Sequential 1-bit Mean Estimation with Near-Optimal Sample Complexity: INTRODUCTION

 \textbf{Interval query model.} In the problem formulation, we placed no restriction on the choice of quantization function $Q_t$.
 However, motivated by the desire for ``simple'' choices in practice, we focus primarily on \emph{interval queries}, which take the form ``Is $X_t \in I_t?$'' for some interval $I_t = [a_t,b_t]$ (possibly with $a_t = -\infty$ or $b_t = \infty$).
 The resulting 1-bit feedback $Y_t$ is the corresponding binary answer $\mathbf{1}\{X_t \in I_t \}$.
 Our main estimator will only use such queries, though we will also present a variant that uses general 1-bit queries.

 \textbf{Learner's goal.} The learner's goal is to design a 1-bit mean estimator that returns an accurate estimate with high probability, while using as few samples as possible.
-We formalize the notion as follows:
+We formalize this notion as follows:

 \begin{definition}[$(\epsilon, \delta)$-PAC] A mean estimator is $(\epsilon, \delta)$-PAC for distribution family $\mathcal{D}$ with sample complexity~$n(\epsilon,\delta)$ if, for each distribution $D \in \mathcal{D}$, it returns an $\epsilon$-correct estimate $\hat{\mu}$ with probability at least $1-\delta$, i.e.,